szczyglis-dev/py-gpt/docs/source/profiles.rst

 * **Files** - the remaining persistent profile files and directories, including images, uploads, captures, indexes, history and other profile-owned working files outside ``data/``.
 * **Workdir data/** - only the profile's shared ``data/`` directory.
 This option is disabled by default; the other three sections are enabled by default.

-The dialog shows an approximate size next to each section, for example ``Database (30 MB)`` or ``Files (1.4 GB)``.
-Before exporting, PyGPT checks the available disk space with an additional safety margin.
-Export runs in a background worker and displays the same cancellable loader used for other long-running file operations.
-The default filename uses the form ``PyGPT_export_YYYY_MM__DD_hh_ii_ss.zip``.

-Every archive contains ``export_meta.json`` with the PyGPT version, export time and the list of exported sections.
-Temporary files, caches, logs, the global ``profile.json`` registry and ``path.cfg`` are not included.
-Project-specific custom data workdirs located outside the profile workdir are also not included.
+The dialog shows the approximate size of each section.
+Temporary files, caches, logs, and project-specific data workdirs outside the profile workdir are not included.

-Use ``File -> Import profile...`` to restore one of these ZIP archives into a **new** profile.
-PyGPT validates ``export_meta.json`` before importing.
-An archive exported by a newer PyGPT version is rejected until the application is updated to at least that version.
-Only sections present in the archive can be selected for import.
-The import dialog also requires a non-empty, unique profile name and proposes ``Imported (YYYY-MM-DD)`` by default.
+Use ``File -> Import profile...`` to restore an exported ZIP as a **new** profile.
+Choose the available sections to import, provide a unique profile name, and select its workdir.
+Archives created by a newer PyGPT version require that version or later.

-After clicking **Import profile**, select a workdir for the new profile.
-If the selected directory is not empty, PyGPT warns that all of its current contents will be replaced.
-Existing profile workdirs and unsafe overlapping locations cannot be selected.
-Disk space is checked again on the filesystem containing the selected destination.

-Import is performed in a background worker.
-Data is first extracted and validated in a staging directory next to the destination.
-The destination is replaced only during the final commit, which also allows the previous directory to be restored if the commit fails.
-Cancellation is available until this final commit begins.
-Sections that were not exported, were not selected, or contain missing startup files are initialized with fresh-profile defaults.

-When import finishes, PyGPT adds the new profile to the profile list and asks whether to switch to it immediately.
-Choosing **No** keeps the current profile active and only refreshes the profile list.